Foundation Models for Discovery and Exploration in Chemical Space: Olfaction

 \section{Olfaction}

-In this section, we discuss the performance of the MIST-1.8B model fine-tuned on the olfactory perception dataset from Lee et al.\cite{leePrincipalOdorMap2023}.
-We analyzed the model's performance across different scents and functional groups, as well as the predicted logits, to better understand the model's capabilities.
+In this section, we discuss the performance of the \ac{MIST}-28M model fine-tuned on a multi-label binary classification olfactory perception dataset of 4,983 non-stereochemical \ac{SMILES} with 135 scent labels~\cite{OpenPOM}.
+This OpenPOM dataset was curated to replicate the performance of the \ac{POM} model by~Lee et al.\cite{leePrincipalOdorMap2023}.
+We analysed the model's performance across different scents and functional groups, as well as the predicted logits, to better understand the model's capabilities.
 Contrary to expectation, we found the model to be robust to the class imbalance (\cref{fig:num_samples_auroc}) and sparsity of the dataset (\cref{fig:num_molecules_auroc}).
 We observed that the model successfully learns the discontinuous nature of the molecular structure to olfactory perception mapping (\cref{fig:discontinuous_odour}) and human interpretable odour relationships (\cref{fig:logit_correlation}).